 Residency is defined as classes taken at Midwest University either on campus or on-line.
 Bachelor and master-level students, excluding international students, may complete a degree through e-learning courses.
-Doctoral students are required to pass a 3-credit hour dissertation research seminar course at the Wentzville campus or the Washington, D.C. campus.
+Doctoral students are required to pass a 3-credit hour dissertation research seminar course at the Wentzville campus.
 In special cases, the course could be taken through e-learning.